-Device Damage and Repair: A student/parent/guardian is responsible for the cost of repair of a damaged device if the damage is the result of deliberate abuse or neglect in the security, storage, transport, or use of the device.
-Should a student need to pay full replacement cost for a device, the cost will be based on the current cost of replacement at the time of incident up to \$330 deliberate abuse or neglect in the security, storage, transport, or use of the device.
+deliberate abuse or neglect in the security, storage, transport, or use of the device.
 Should a student need to pay full replacement cost for a device, the cost will be based on the current cost of replacement at the time of incident up to \$250.
-Repair Costs (Chromebook) in the case of damage, students will be assessed a fee of: New Device - \$250 or in some cases prices are prorated Screen - \$50 or up to \$125 if it is a touch screen Keyboard - \$50 Trackpad - \$35 Top or Bottom Cover - \$35 Charging PortMotherboard - \$135 Battery - \$45 Charger - \$30 To get the device serviced/fixed the student will be expected to take the device and charger to the library at their school and complete a form stating the issue.
+Repair Costs (Chromebook) in the case of damage, students will be assessed a fee of: • New Device - \$250 or in some cases prices are prorated Screen - \$50 or up to \$125 if it is a touch screen • Keyboard - \$50 • Trackpad - \$35 • Top or Bottom Cover - \$35 • Charging Port/Motherboard - \$135 • Battery - \$45 • Charger - \$30 To get the device serviced/fixed the student will be expected to take the device and charger to the library at their school and complete a form stating the issue.
 A temporary replacement will be provided.
 Devices over the summer: Students in grades 7-11 will keep their device over the summer time.
-If a student will be charged the full replacement cost of the device.
+If a student will be considered loss of device and the student will be charged the full replacement cost of the device.
 If a student does not want to keep the device over the summer time, they can return the device prior to the last day of school and will be reissued the same device the next school year.
-For repairs over the summer you can call \$63-332-5550 or email pennekampkevin@pleasval.org to set up an appointment for your device to be fixed.
-Repair Costs (Chromebook) in the case of damage, students will be assessed a fee of: New Chromebook - Up to \$330 Screen - \$125 Keyboard - \$50 Trackpad - \$35 Top or Bottom Cover - \$35 Charging Port/Motherboard - \$135 Battery - \$45 Charger - \$30 To get the device serviced/fixed the student will be expected to take the device and charger to the library at their school and complete a form stating the issue.
+For repairs over the summer you can call 563-332-5550 or email pennekampkevin@pleasval.org to set up an appointment for your device to be fixed.
+Repair Costs (Chromebook) in the case of damage, students will be assessed a fee of: New Chromebook - Up to \$330 Screen - \$125 Keyboard - \$50 Trackpad - \$35 Charging Port/Motherboard - \$135 Battery - \$45 Charger - \$30 To get the device serviced/fixed the student will be expected to take the device and charger to the library at their school and complete a form stating the issue.
 A temporary replacement will be provided.
 Devices over the summer: Students in grades 7, 8, 10, 11 (9th graders will get a new device entering their 10th grade school year) will keep their device over the summer time unless otherwise communicated by the district for updates.
 If a student withdraws from the district during this time they must return the assigned device back to the district.
 Failure to do so will be considered loss of device and the student will be charged the replacement cost of the device.
 If a student does not want to keep the device over the summer time, they can return the device prior to the last day of school and will be reissued the same device the next school year.
 For repairs over the summer you can call 563-332-5550 or email pennekampkevin@pleasval.org to set up an appointment for your device to be fixed.
-Handling, Care, and Use: or email pennekampkevin@pleasval.org to set up an The student shall bring the device to school each day with a fully charged battery.
-The student is responsible for all media, internet usage, Security.
-Storage and Transport: Handle the device with caution.
-Do not throw, slide, drop, etc. the device, even while in a protective case.
-Do not share or switch devices, power charger, or other accessories with other students.
+Handling.
+Care. and Use: The device is only for creation of, storage of, access to, and consumption of school-related and school-appropriate content.
+The student is responsible for all media, internet usage, downloads, file creation, file deletion, file staring, file storage, and other actions that l